-Oregon's state universities offering Bachelor of Arts and/or Bachelor of Science degrees in Criminal Justice are Western Oregon University (degree in Law Enforcement, Corrections, or Community Crime Prevention), Southern Oregon University (degree in Criminology) and Portland State University (degree in Administration of Justice).
+Oregon's state universities offering Bachelor of Arts and/or Bachelor of Science degrees in Criminal Justice are Western Oregon University (degree in Law Enforcement, Corrections, or Community Crime Prevention), Southern Oregon University (degree in Criminology). and Portland State University.